 Are you someone who is depressed by the complex mechanism of the bank?
 Filling out the myriad of paperwork is making you exhausted and eats out a lot of your time.
 You will encounter the situations in your life when you wish how convenient it would be if you don’t have to seek approval or complete formalities advised by the bank.

 Now think of a digital wallet where you can deposit money just like you do in the bank.
-You can make any transaction through this digital wallet without worrying about any of the previously mentioned problems.
+You can make any transaction through this cryptocurrency wallet without worrying about any of the previously mentioned problems.
 How efficient it will be.
 Here is when blockchain technology comes to play.

 In today’s world, people are remarkably technology savvy.
 They look for ways that could save time and also provide them efficiently.
 Blockchain is one such technology that could assist people.
 But for countless people in the world, blockchain is news.
 Many of us don’t even know its existence.
 Learning what it can do is the second thing.
 Through this article, our motive is to familiarise you with blockchain technology.